minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

     ![image-20210123101504556](images/image-20210123101504556.png)

 3. Write down all the public ips and sys password for later use.
 It's same like the following.
 All the pdb name in the catalog and shard database is named `sdbpdb` by default.
+For example: the sys user password is: `sd_yonN176_uGAE009qa`

     | Public IP       | Hostname | Act as              | PDB name |
     | --------------- | -------- | ------------------- | -------- |